Jtboone1/Concurrent_A4/README.md

 Every time we

 ## Output
-We included magick (https://imagemagick.org/script/index.php) which is used for editing digital images in this package. <br><br>
+We included magick (https://imagemagick.org/script/index.php) which is used for editing digital images in this package.
 This allowed us to convert our output PGM to a PNG in order to see if we had similar outputs.
 <br>
 <br>